 1189 – Sadberge sale pays for king’s crusades

 The purchase of Sadberge along with other political powers by the seemingly very wealthy Bishop Pudsey are made from the king, who uses the revenue to pursue his foreign military interests.
 The French-speaking King Richard, who never bothers to learn English, will spend only a few months of his ten year reign in England and is preoccupied with crusades in the Middle East.

 March 16, 1190 – Jews massacred at York

 Horrific events are recorded in Yorkshire as over 100 Jews are massacred or commit suicide in anti-Jewish rioting at York.
 One hundred and fifty Jews took refuge in the castle (Clifford’s Tower) and were told to convert to Christianity or be killed.
 Many kill their own wives and children while others are butchered as they escape.

-1190 – Pudsey arrested by rival bishop in London
+1190 – Pudsey arrested by rival bishop

 Pudsey is tricked, arrested and locked in the Tower of London by Bishop Longchamp of Ely during King Richard’s long absence.
 Pudsey is only released after agreeing to give Windsor, Northumberland and Newcastle to Longchamp.
 Pudsey’s son Henry is taken hostage by Longchamp as a means of security but King Richard’s brother Prince John, exiles Longchamp.